federico1-creator/Federico-Cocchi-En/README.md

 ---

 ### [INAFARM](https://github.com/federico1-creator/INAFarm)
-Project for the course of **Innovation, development, entrepreneurship** on **ALMALABOR**
+Project for the course of **Innovation, development, entrepreneurship** at **Almalabor**

 ![](/images/INAFARM.jpg){:height="200" width="400"}

-The project was based on a strong multidisciplinary nature of the group, which developed its own creative idea right from the first stages of brain storming and identification of the idea to then carry out the practical realization, thanks to the equipment available through the ALMALABOR laboratory.
-Concluding with the presentation of the result obtained.
+The project was based on a strong multidisciplinary nature of the group, which developed its own creative idea right from the first stages of brain storming and identification of the idea to then carry out the practical realization.
+Thanks to the equipment available through the Almalabor laboratory.
+The course concluded with the presentation of the project results.

 Arduino - Team working - Multidisciplinarity - Laser cut - 3D printer